Techtonica/curriculum/projects/pern-weather-app.md

 # Yes, another Weather App

-### Introduction
+### Overview
 You already have a frontend weather app.
 Let's reuse that connection with the OpenWeather API and create a simple app.
+You need to create a full-stack project following the template from past projects or enhancing your existing weather application.

-Little fun fact: you build this in week 7!
+😉 Little fun fact: you built this in week 7!
 Do you remember week 7?

-### Overview

-You would have to create a full-stack project following the template from past projects.
-In the front-end, your app will display ONE day forecast for the user using the info collected from the OpenWeather API ﻿https://openweathermap.org/api
+#### Frontend
+Make sure that when the user searches for a city, that value goes to two places:
+- Your API call
+- If the user selected it, to your db as the favorite city for the user

-## Backend:
+## Backend

-You need to use Postgres and Express to connect your DB.
+You need to use PostgreSQL and Express to connect your DB.
 Your DB should have a table "users" with at least this columns:
 - Users ID
 - User name
 - Favorite City

-## Frontend.

-Make sure that when the user searches for a city, that value goes to two places:

-- Your API call
-- If the user selected it, to your db as the favorite city for the user

-### Features:
+### Required Features:

-- Any button that allows the user to save a city as their favorite
+- A DB that stores the user’s favorite city
-- A db that store the favorite city of the user
+- A button to save the user’s favorite city
-- A view of one day of the location that the user is searching.

-### Extra Features:

-- An Update button to update the favorite city from the user
+- An update button to update the user’s favorite city
-- Ask the user for an email and register this camp in your DB too
+- Display ONE day forecast for the user using the info collected from the [OpenWeather API](﻿https://openweathermap.org/api).
 - Error handling
-  - Your form should use HTML input attributes to validate input and make entering data fast and easy
-  - Show a user-visible error message to indicate what's wrong and how the user can fix it
+  - show a user-visible error message to indicate what's wrong and how the user can fix it
+  - HTML input attributes to validate input and make entering data fast and easy
-- A test file to test your form component
+- A test file to test your component(s)

+### Extra Features - "Nice to Haves":
+- Ask the user for an email and register it to your DB
+- An input to search for a city with error handling if the city isn’t recognized
+- You could do a full 5-day or a week view (using the one call API )
+- You could have multiple cities at the same time!